This is an FAQ article. You can learn more about Saved Searches here.

 3) Why are there posts missing from my Search?

 CrowdTangle's Saved Searches only surface content from Pages/accounts in the CrowdTangle database.
-If there are Tweets or Posts that are missing, try adding those Pages/accounts to one of your Lists.
+If there are Posts that are missing, try adding those Pages/accounts to one of your Lists.
 Wait about 30 minutes and then try again.
 At that point, their content should show up in your Search.

 4) Can I filter content by location?